smashedr/node-badges/README.md

 The `id` endpoint is used for VirusTotal File ID, and `sha` for a file hash/digest.

-Show VT stats for the file or latest release or release tag of an asset for a repository.
+The `owner/repo/asset` endpoints use the latest/tagged release asset for the repository.

 If the `tag` parameter is omitted, the release tagged as `latest` in GitHub is used.